RINEARN/exevalator/java/README.md

 		...
 	}

 In Exevalator, all numbers in expressions are handled as double-type values, and the return value is also double-type.
-However, computation may fail due to incorrect expressions, access to undeclared variables, etc. If a computation fails, the "eval" method will throw an Exevalator.Exception, which should be caught and handled appropriately in practical applications.
+However, computations may fail due to incorrect expressions, access to undeclared variables, etc. If a computation fails, the "eval" method will throw an Exevalator.Exception, which should be caught and handled appropriately in practical applications.